leftthomas/CCCapsNet/README.md

 type which you are training.

 ## Benchmarks
-Adam optimizer (lr=0.001) is used without learning rate scheduling.
+Adam optimizer is used with learning rate scheduling.
 The models are trained with 10 epochs and batch size of 32 on one NVIDIA Tesla V100 (32G) GPU.

 The texts are preprocessed as only number and English words, max length is 5000.